 Exfoliation is the process of gently removing old, dead cells from your skin with products that contain a bit of texture or “grit” to them.
 This is not a painful process, in fact exfoliation has become one of my favorite steps in my skincare routine.
 I exfoliate twice a week, and afterwards my skin always feels so soft and smooth.
 It is important not to over-exfoliate though!
 Once or twice a week is often enough to help your skin get rid of the old skin allowing the newborn skin to come to the surface.

 4. Drink Plenty of Water and Eat a Vitamin Rich Diet

 Healthy skin is hydrated skin.
 Try to drink half your weight in water (example, if you weigh 140lbs, try to drink 70oz of water every day).
 Hydrated skin is plump, soft, and smooth.
 Also, try to eat foods naturally enriched with Vitamins A, B, C, E, and K. These vitamins are all directly or indirectly involved in repairing and protecting the skin.
 Swap out foods containing dairy and sugar for more fruits and veggies, and you’re sure to see an improvement in your skin.

 5. Use Products That Help Speed Up The Cellular Turnover Rate

-Here’s to amazing, healthy, younger-looking skin!
+Here’s to radiant, younger-looking skin!